-Finders Keepers Antiques at 163-165 E Tarpon Avenue is the sole Art Moderne style building located in the Tarpon Springs Historic District.
+The commercial building at 163-165 E Tarpon Avenue is the sole Art Moderne style building located in the Tarpon Springs Historic District.

 Figure 63: The commercial building at 163-165 E Tarpon Avenue is an Art Moderne style building.